jgheithcock/heithcockdotcom/_posts/alchemist/index.md

 #### Uses

 So many uses!
-Aside from [Instant Lemonade](#instant-lemonade), or just adding to anything in place of some lemon zest, you can also make my [Smoke and Embers](#smoke-and-embers)
+Aside from [Instant Lemonade](#instant-lemonade), or just adding to anything in place of some lemon zest, you can also make my [Smoke and Embers](#smoke-and-embers).

 </section>